'New Yorker' Writer Fears We're Fooling Ourselves In The Internet's 'Trick Mirror'

 On being a feminist writer who is sometimes critical of other women

 And then, a couple of years ago — I just started to notice this idea — this sort of well-meaning protective impulse get twisted and co-opted and sort of stretched beyond any use or meaning.
 So, for example, when Melania Trump went to go visit the kids at the border wearing that Zara jacket that said ["I REALLY DON'T CARE, DO U?"] on the back and people very rightfully called her out for that being just an absolutely monstrous thing to do. ...
-And then the White House and conservative media sort of mounted what would nominally be a feminist defense which is, "a woman has a right to wear whatever she wants."
+And then the White House and conservative media sort of mounted what would nominally be a feminist defense which is "a woman has a right to wear whatever she wants."
 It's like, "Don't talk about her looks or her clothing choices," and then the discourse gets swallowed into three days of talking about whether or not it was sexist to criticize her clothes.

 On the origin of the idea that criticizing women isn't feminist

 Male power has had such an intense, strong stranglehold on America that I think there's reason to think that this coalition of people that believe that women are equal is constantly under threat, to the point that we must present a united front.
 But ...
 I'm 30.
 I feel lucky to have been born at a time when I took it for granted as a kid that I could be what I wanted.
 I've tried to think about what freedoms I have that women 10, 20, 30, 40 years older than me didn't when they were my age.
 And one of them is to not be threatened by disagreement and not be threatened by someone thinking that I'm wrong.
-I think that it's another thing that the internet sort of exacerbates is this idea that ... it's really important to have everyone agree with you, that means something.
+I think that it's another thing that the Internet sort of exacerbates is this idea that ... it's really important to have everyone agree with you, that means something.
 And for me, criticism coming from a sincere place is a really important thing.

 On wishing for body neutrality versus body positivity

-I think the body acceptance movement, in a lot of ways, and the diversification of the beauty ideal to not just be like a stick-thin, white, blonde supermodel etc., in a lot of ways that's obviously, obviously very great.
+I think the body acceptance movement, in a lot of ways, and the diversification of the beauty ideal to not just be like a stick-thin, white, blond supermodel etc., in a lot of ways that's obviously, obviously very great.
 [More] people are able to [see] themselves as beautiful than ever before.
 At the same time ... what I would prefer is for beauty to be less important, to not need to say, "all women are beautiful," but to be able to say that it doesn't matter, that you don't need to be beautiful, to de-escalate the importance of beauty. ...
 I've often wished for, like, a body neutrality movement, or I just don't need [to] think of myself as beautiful and that's totally fine.

 Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.